Agentic-AI Detector Co-design and Optimization in Vertically-Integrated Differentiable Full Simulations: Methods

-We apply a novel, science-focused agentic-AI framework, SciFi~\cite{liu2026scifisafelightweightuserfriendly}, to execute, manage, and iterate the bilevel optimization workflow.
-This fully open-source agent is designed to offload and streamline common scientific workloads, including data processing, visualization, analysis through agentic loops, and interface them with scientific computing environments.
+We apply a novel, science-focused agentic-AI framework, SciFi~\cite{liu2026scifisafelightweightuserfriendly}, to the task of calorimeter design optimization.
+This fully open-source workflow is designed to offload and streamline common scientific workloads, including data processing, visualization, analysis through agentic loops, and interface them with scientific computing environments.
 It ensures safe execution and allows choice of the LLM backbone.
-Combined with the bilevel optimization framework above, which provides the domain-specific toolchain and incorporates detector-domain knowledge, this work demonstrates the first agent-driven optimization workflow for a realistic experimental detector design. \emph{Claude Code Opus 4.6} is used as the reasoning LLM model together with human input to draft a high-level initial plan, and the \emph{SciFi} agentic framework is the execution system.
+Combined with the bilevel optimization framework above, which provides the domain-specific toolchain and incorporates detector-domain knowledge, this work demonstrates the first agent-driven optimization workflow for a realistic experimental detector design. \emph{Claude Code Opus 4.6} is used as the reasoning LLM model together with human input to draft a high-level initial plan, and the SciFi agentic framework is the execution system.

-The bilevel optimization by itself is performed in a high-dimensional parameter space, where grid search is not practical and complex correlations are present.
-The detector geometry includes three tunable parameters: projective offset, crystal length, and crystal width.
-The pre-digitization analysis, digitization, and post-digitization analysis then introduce a total of nine algorithmic parameters, including the reconstruction clustering radius (\mbox{R-size}), the energy threshold for pre-digitization reconstruction, the digitization sampling rate, the ADC bit depth, and waveform-fitting parameters that control the "C", "S" and "t0" fit bound and $\chi^2$ threshold.
+The bilevel optimization is performed in a high-dimensional parameter space, where grid search is highly computationally intensive and complex correlations are present.
+The detector geometry includes three tunable parameters: offset, crystal length, and crystal width.
+The pre-digitization analysis, digitization, and post-digitization analysis then introduce a total of nine algorithmic parameters, including the reconstruction window size (\mbox{R-size}), the energy threshold for pre-digitization reconstruction, the digitization sampling rate, the ADC bit depth, and waveform-fitting parameters that control the "C", "S" and "t0" fit bound and $\chi^2$ threshold.
 Since these are evaluated only after each point in the simulation loop is completed, they are defined as outer-loop parameters.

-In total, the workflow involves 11 parameters, among which 5 correspond to detector-design parameters that must be fixed before construction and cannot be adjusted during runtime, while the reconstruction and fitting parameters remain tunable afterward.
-The optimization target is multi-objective and includes the energy SNR from the pre-digitization analysis, the detector-level C/S fitting error from waveform fitting, and the ADC cost, defined as the total power consumption summed over all channels and determined jointly by the detector geometry and the digitization configuration.
+In total, the workflow involves 11 parameters, with 5 detector-design parameters that must be fixed before construction, while the reconstruction and fitting parameters remain adjustable during runtime.
+The optimization target is multi-objective and includes the energy signal-noise ratio (SNR) from the pre-digitization analysis, the detector-level C/S fitting error from waveform fitting, and the ADC cost, defined as the total power consumption summed over all channels and determined jointly by the detector geometry and the digitization configuration.